-At this point, I feel I understand being transgender as much as anyone who is not transgender, but also feel I still have much to learn.
+At this point, I feel I understand being transgender as much as anyone who is not transgender, but I also feel that I still have much to learn.
 I find my own hidden prejudices and discomforts can arise around trans women in particular.
-Earlier this week I attend a meeting that pulled together a number of LGBT, straight and trans individuals.
-I sat between a friend of mine, an African American lesbian LGBT activist and two trans African American men and two trans Latino women.
-Both trans men look male and unless you knew they were trans, might never guess.
+Earlier this week I attended a meeting that pulled together a number of LGBT, straight and trans individuals.
+I sat between a friend of mine, an African American lesbian LGBT activist, and two trans-African American men and two trans Latino women.
+Both trans men look male and unless you knew they were trans, you might never guess.
 But the trans women look slightly off.
 Their physical size is larger than most women and their faces are an interplay of masculine and feminine features.
 One of the women’s hands are too large for a woman and look quite masculine.
 These things still make me uncomfortable.

 There was some kind of conversation between the trans individuals going on when I sat down that I was not part of and had me feel like an intruder or outsider.
 I began to feel uncomfortable in the way I had so often as a child when I felt like an outsider among the straight boys.
 But this was different, I was a different kind of outsider, the older white male in the business suit, surrounded by younger African American and Latino trans individuals, all casually dressed, laughing and talking about topics I was not part of.
 With my discomfort, I began to withdraw in myself and separate myself from the people around me.
 I got quiet and introspective.
 I felt I missed an opportunity to reach out and interact with these individuals.